 - 1. The court is an area 3.66 meters (12 ft) wide by 18.29 meters (60 ft) long. - 2.
-The court surface may be composed of stone dust, dirt, clay, grass or artificial surface, provided there is no permanent or temporary obstruction in the court that would interfere with the straight line delivery of a ball from any direction.
+The court surface may be composed of stone dust, dirt, clay, grass or artificial surface, provided there is no permanent or temporary obstruction in the court that would interfere with the straight-line delivery of a ball from any direction.
 These obstructions do not include variations in grade, consistency or terrain. - 3.
 The court walls are the side and the end walls of the court and may be composed of any rigid material.
 The end walls should be at least 304 millimeters (12 in).
 The side walls must be, at minimum, as high as the bocce balls.
 The side or end walls may be utilized during play for bank shots or rebound shots.
 Lines measuring 50 millimeters (2 in) in width should be marked on all courts for the following: - a.
-Foul line for pointing or shooting (hitting) 3.05 meters (10 ft line) from the backboards. - 3.05m (10 feet) from backboard equals inbounds for pallina at start of frame and foul line for pointing and shooting (hitting or spocking).
+Foul line for pointing or shooting (hitting) 3.05 meters (10 ft line) from the backboards.